aws-samples/generative-ai-cdk-constructs-samples/README.md

 # Sample Apps for AWS Generative AI CDK Constructs

-This repo provides sample apps to demonstrate how to build your own Generative AI solutions using [AWS Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs).
+This repo provides samples to demonstrate how to build your own Generative AI solutions using [AWS Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs).

 ## Getting started